w1caoucsd/cse15l-lab-reports/Week 2 Lab Report-remote access.md

   * rm <filename>: delete the given file.
   * ls -a : list all the hidden files.
   * rm -rf : remove everything with force.

 ## Moving Files with scp
+ scp means secure copy, used to copy from local to server or reverse.
 ## Setting an SSH Key

 ## Optimizing Remote Running